NYPL/lsp_workflows/workflows/encore_and_research_catalog_log_in_and_log_out.md

 For Research Catalog Test, being logged in to Catalog Prod won't log the user in to Research  Catalog Test.
 And vice versa.

-# Log out from Encore and Research Catalog
 ## Log out with Header
 Visit NYPL's website and open `MY ACCOUNT` dropdown menu (it was `LOG IN` before logging in to any catalogs) and then click `LOG OUT`.
 It will then log the user out from both of the catalogs.
 If the user has been logged in to Research Catalog Test, she will be logged out from there also.